tjko/sunspec-monitor/README.md

 This is simple script to query Inverter (and production/consumption meter) status.
 Script can be used interactively to display inverter status and details.
 Or alternatively it can be used to log production data into a CSV formatted file.
+CSV format is the default, but output in JSON format is also available.

 ### Syntax